Kindroot · Cybersecurity, Pacific Northwest

 Security assessments

 A clear-eyed look at your environment: what exists, what it protects, and where it falls short.
-You get findings you can act on, ranked by what actually matters to your organization.
+You get findings ranked by consequence to your organization, not by whatever score a scanner happened to assign.

 Read more -